Derek Joseph: Personal life

 Joseph was born on 13 November 1945 in Peshawar, North-West Frontier Province, British India.
 His brother, Dennis Joseph, a retired professor at Edwardes College, says that their family came from Armenia to Afghanistan and stayed in Kabul and Nangarhar before moving to British India following the withdrawal of British troops from Afghanistan.
 Joseph's family arrived in Peshawar, capital of then North-West Frontier Province (now known as Khyber Pakhtunkhwa), in 1890 and have remained there ever since.
 Derek Joseph's father, Dr. Paul Joseph, was a general surgeon at the Mission Hospital in Peshawar and his mother used to teach English at various colleges.

 Military career

-Joseph was commissioned into the Pakistan Army on 20 April 1969 and later fought in Indo-Pakistan war of 1971.
+Joseph was commissioned into the Pakistan Army on 20 April 1969 (40th PMA long course) and later fought in Indo-Pakistan war of 1971.
 During the war he destroyed seven Indian tanks and was awarded Tamgha-i-Jurat for his valour.

 Possibility of becoming a General

 Colonel Joseph's friend, Retd Brigadier Muhammad Saad, said that considering Colonel Joseph's abilities, it was clear that he would reach the rank of General, but instead of going to the Command and Staff College in Quetta, Colonel Joseph left Pakistan and joined the United Arab Emirates Armed Forces.